blakeblackshear/frigate/docs/docs/integrations/mqtt.md

     "thumbnail": null,
     "has_snapshot": false,
     "has_clip": false,
-    "motionless_count": 0, // number of frames the object has been motionless "position_changes": 2 // number of times the object has moved from a stationary position },
+    "stationary": false, // whether or not the object is considered stationary "motionless_count": 0, // number of frames the object has been motionless "position_changes": 2 // number of times the object has moved from a stationary position },